ianagpawa/blog/src/content/posts/2020-09-10-init-commit-revamp.md

 I took out the `about` and `contact` routes since they seemed unnecessary.
 I have to delete their templates, do general clean up, and then figure out how to change the image cards on the landing page to showcase my personal projects.
 I need to find and download free images to use.
 All that's for another day, but for now, I guess this is Round 2.

 Actually, the count is probably higher than that considering how many older blogs I have.
-Regardless, I hope this one lasts.
+Regardless, I hope this one lasts; ca va sans dire.